-Effective this year, NC General Contractors are required to complete 8 hours of continuing education for license renewal in 2021.
+North Carolina General Contractors are required to complete 8 hours of continuing education annually for license renewal.
 There is a 2-hour mandatory course along with 6 hours of electives required.

-As an approved NC Licensing Board for General Contractors education provider, the Greensboro Builders Association will be offering onsite CE courses monthly July-November.
+As an approved NC Licensing Board for General Contractors education provider, the Greensboro Builders Association is offering CE courses…with discounted pricing for GBA members.

 You have the option to register for a full day (8 hours) or select different dates for morning and/or afternoon sessions.
 We are offering a variety of topics for the electives, all of which will be NC Builder Institute (NCBI) courses.